Lightstreamer/Lightstreamer-example-Chat-client-javascript/README.md

 ## Details

 This <b>Basic Chat Demo</b> implements an extremely simple chat application, where all the users connected to the page can exchange messages.
-Each message reports the originating IP address, together with the user-agent string of the originating client, instead of leveraging a nick name.
+Each message reports the originating IP address, together with the user-agent string of the originating client, instead of leveraging a nickname.
 Launch multiple instances of the demo, possibly on different machines, to appreciate the message broadcast capability.
 The front-end code can be considered a reference example of item subscriptions in DISTINCT mode.

-*Note: When you publish a value your IP address is publicly displayed.*
+*Note: When you publish a value, your IP address is publicly displayed.*

 The demo includes the following client-side functionalities:
 * A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) containing 1 item, subscribed to in <b>DISTINCT</b> mode feeding a [DynaGrid](http://www.lightstreamer.com/docs/client_javascript_uni_api/DynaGrid.html).